Edgar Lubbock1

 M, #28481, b.
 22 February 1847, d.
 9 September 1907

-Edgar Lubbock was born on 22 February 1847.1 He was the son of Sir John William Lubbock, 3rd Bt. and Harriet Hotham.1 He married Amy Myddelton Peacock, daughter of Christopher Gilbert Peacock, on 26 June 1886.1 He died on 9 September 1907 at age 60.1
+Edgar Lubbock was born on 22 February 1847.1 He was the son of Sir John William Lubbock, 3rd Bt. and Harriet Hotham.1 He married Amy Myddelton Peacock, daughter of Christopher Gilbert Peacock and Caroline Maria Fenton, on 26 June 1886.1 He died on 9 September 1907 at age 60.1

-Edgar Lubbock graduated with the degree of Bachelor of Law (LL.B.).1 He held the office of a Lieutenant of the City of London.1 He held the office of High Sheriff of Lincolnshire in 1907.1
+He graduated with a Bachelor of Laws (LL.B.)1 He held the office of a Lieutenant of the City of London.1 He held the office of High Sheriff of Lincolnshire in 1907.1

 Children of Edgar Lubbock and Amy Myddelton Peacock